 How to stay safe on Darknet or Deepnet?

+The Deepnet may not be dangerous, but the Darknet could be.
 There are some precautions I will list here to stay safe on the Darknet.
 Remember that while you are browsing the Darknet, police authorities too are browsing with an aim to figure out who is hosting websites and who all are using visiting criminal websites.
 Among the main things to keep in mind are:

 - Use TOR for anonymity (That’s a must);